TV Tropes Needs Your Help

 - In Dave the Barbarian, Throktar's handwriting is so illegible that Fang fails to understand his warning about an enchanted pair of lederhosen.

 - Justified in My Little Pony Equestria Girls, where Twilight has to write something without using magic after being transformed into a human.
-How can someone be legible if they've never held a pen before, let alone know what hands are?
+How can someone be legible if they don't even know what hands are, let alone how to use a pen?

 - Doctors are notorious for having illegible handwriting.
 There are studies that show doctors do not write any more or less legibly than other professionals, but the consequences for illegible writing are much more severe.
 A popular alternative explanation is that it's an extension of skills learned in medical school, where students must take a lot of notes very quickly.
 The illegible handwriting is an unfortunate side effect.
 In any event, illegible handwriting is one of the reasons why there's a strong push for computerized medical records, charts and prescriptions.